BioinformaticsToolsmith/LtrDetector/Readme.md

 # LtrDetector
- LtrDetector is an accurate and efficient software tool for de-novo detection of Long Terminal Repeat Retro-transposons.
+ LtrDetector is an accurate and efficient software tool for *de-novo* detection of Long Terminal Repeat retro-transposons.
 It is currently available for Unix/Linux/MacOS.
 Academic papers should cite

 ## Installation

+Open a terminal and run the commands:

 `git clone ourRepo `

-`cd LtrDetector `
+`cd /LtrDetector `

 Run start.py to set up the proper directory structure.
 Requires Python 2.7